prathibha13/Real-time-detection-of-ASL-Alphabets/README.md

 ### Conclusion:

 The proposed model is doing good at predicting the letters.
-But still, we can see a lot of fluctuation in the real-time predictions.
-Even a slight hand movement is making the neural network to change its predictions.
-This is also called as ‘flickering'.
+As we increase the number of epochs the accuracy increases and the loss decreases.
+The train and validation accuracy at the 9th epoch is 99.23 and 99.48 respectively with loss values of 0.0009 and 0.0005.

 ### Future work:
 - Creating full sentences  instead of just alphabets